mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/01-deployment.markdown

 category: page
 slug: deployment
 sort-order: 0701
-meta: Web application deployment involves packaging up your app and putting it in a product environment.
-Learn more about deployment on Full Stack Python.
+meta: Web application deployment involves packaging and running your app on a server.
+Learn more about deployments on Full Stack Python.

 # Deployment